buuug7/collect-new-english-words/README.md

 #### why contextMenus permission

-In order to make it easier for users to add unfamiliar english word to my vocabulary book, context menu must be have, because it improves the user experience of using the extension.
+In order to make it easier for users to add unfamiliar english word to my vocabulary book, context menu must have, because it improves the user experience of using the extension.

 #### why notification permission